BOOK

 The soothing burn of whisky.

-feminine silhouettes in dark lights, my mind dies little deaths.
+feminine silhouettes cast by burning "open" signs, my mind dies little deaths.

 they walk in reckless trance.